Is your Leopard Gecko having shedding problems?

 Why Leopard Geckos Experience Shedding Problems

-In the wild, Leopard geckos usually shed their skin without any problems, but in captivity, this is not always the case.
+Leopard geckos usually shed their skin without any problems in the wild, but in captivity, this is not always the case.

 Why?
 The main reason why Leopard geckos experience shedding problems in captivity is due to a lack of humidity and hydration.